spencerpomme/codewars/README.md

 # codewars
 #### My crusade to 1 kyu.

 Alright, alright, I find myself かなり下手 as a programmer than I supposed to be.
-Although I'm about to graduate from gradudate school and spent a lot of time doing dissertation on deep learning and data mining on urban related fields, my whiteboard coding interviews are often **as miserable as うんこ**.
+Although I'm about to graduate from gradudate school, my whiteboard coding interviews are often **as miserable as うんこ**.
 So it's time to make a difference!

 <img src="assets/act3.png" width="500">